-Staff is working with the consultant on the corridor study which is evaluating transportation in the Rio Corridor from US 29 to the City Line.
+Staff is working with the consultant on the corridor study which is evaluating transportation in the Rio Corridor from US 29 to approximately John Warner Parkway.
 The consultant is currently focusing on data collection and an assessment of existing conditions in the Corridor.
-Public meetings to discuss the project are expected to begin early in 2021.
+The initial public meetings to discuss the project and gain feedback were held on March 11 and 12.
+Also currently under discussion is Phase 2 of the Study which would extend the Corridor to the City Line.